atoepper/libft/README.md

 ```
 ## get_next_line

-get_next_line reads a file descriptor line by line.
-Each call returns the next line including the newline character, or NULL at EOF.
+`get_next_line` reads a file descriptor line by line.
+Each call returns the next line including the newline character, or `NULL` at `EOF`.

 **Example:**